qlever-dev/qlever-docs/docs/rebuild-index.md

 the Docker image `qlever/qlever:REBUILD-INDEX-BETA`, or, if you want to build QLever from source, via https://github.com/ad-freiburg/qlever/pull/2408.

-In its simplest form, you can just call `qlever rebuild-index`.
+In its simplest form, you can just call `qlever rebuild-index` (you need version `0.5.37` or later for this).
 This will create a new index in a subdirectory `rebuild.YYYY-MM-DDTHH:MM' of the current directory, with the same base name as the current index.
 You can specify a different base name via the option `--index-name`, and a different target directory with the option `--index-dir'.
 To automatically restart the server once the rebuild is complete, use the option `--restart-when-finished`.
 Alternatively, you can trigger the rebuild via the QLever HTTP API as described below.

 === "qlever CLI"